 Aircraft noise - Gatwick Airport

-Gatwick Airport has a dedicated website (This link will open in a new window) with information about noise associated with the airport.
+Gatwick Airport has a dedicated website with information about noise associated with the airport.

 Please note that Tandridge has no enforcement powers to deal with noise from aircraft.

-To report complaints of noisy planes landing or taking off at Gatwick Airport, please telephone: 0800 393 070 or send an email to firstname.lastname@example.org .
-Further information relating to this service is available on the Gatwick Airport website (This link will open in a new window).
-(This link will open in a new window)
+To report complaints of noisy planes landing or taking off at Gatwick Airport, please telephone: 0800 393 070 or send an email to email@example.com .
+Further information relating to this service is available on the Gatwick Airport website.

 Noise contours for Gatwick Airport have been produced annually for many years.
 These use air traffic data during the summer months mid June to mid September to calculate the level of aircraft noise experienced by people living round the airport.
 The aircraft noise contours are the averaged sound equivalent levels (LAeq) for 16 hour days, between 07.00 and 23.00.
 Noise contours for 2011.